-HOLY COMMUNION: Once each week, at 7:30 a.m., prior to the beginning of classes, a service of Holy Communion is held in Westside Chapel.
-The particular day of the week this service is held is determined by the academic calendar, but is typically Wednesday or Thursday mornings.
+HOLY COMMUNION: Once each week, at 7:30 a.m., prior to the beginning of classes, a service of Holy Communion is held.
+The particular day of the week this service is held is determined by the Academic Calendar, but is typically Wednesday or Thursday mornings.
 This service can also be part of meeting on-campus worship requirements.

 SPECIAL EVENTS AND EMPHASIS WEEKS: Each semester offers opportunities for students to renew personal commitment, develop spiritual disciplines, support mission projects, and encourage one another to faithfulness and devotion.
-During the Spring semester, a Global Missions Conference is an important part of the Point experience.
+During the spring semester, a Global Missions Conference is an important part of the Point experience.

-FALL AND SPRING MINISTRY DAYS: One day each semester, Point sets aside the entire day, 8:00-5:00, for the campus to be involved in a ministry project as one community.
+FALL AND SPRING MINISTRY DAYS: One day each semester, Point sets aside the entire day, 8 a.m. - 5 p.m., for the campus to be involved in a ministry project as one community.
 The ministry days typically focus on the need for urban ministry and Point is partnering with City of Refuge for leadership in these ministry opportunities.

-SUNDAY NIGHT: Each Sunday evening, Point students meet together at 9:00 for a time of worship, prayer, and fellowship to begin the new week.
-Sunday Night typically meets at Old Main Plaza (weather permitting) and is a student-led initiative.
-Many on-campus as well as numerous off-campus students attend.
+SUNDAY NIGHT: Each Sunday evening, Point students meet together at 9 p.m. for a time of worship, prayer and fellowship to begin the new week.

-PERSONAL DEVOTIONS: Taking time out of each day to seek growth through Bible-reading, prayer, and the practice of other spiritual disciplines is a key to student success.
-Students are encouraged to balance time and priorities so that the spiritual, academic, social, and physical are given appropriate attention.
+PERSONAL DEVOTIONS: Taking time out of each day to seek growth through Bible-reading, prayer and the practice of other spiritual disciplines is a key to student success.
+Students are encouraged to balance time and priorities so that the spiritual, academic, social and physical are given appropriate attention.